 - Exit the procedure and run your car as normal.
 The light will turn off after approximately 30 minutes of driving.

-These are the most common methods of how to reset tire pressure sensors.
+These are the most common methods to reset tire pressure sensors.
 If the problem persists, you’d better visit the nearest car service center to have expert mechanics look into your problem.
 It should not be neglected since it is dangerous to drive on imbalanced tires.

 See more: The Optimal Winter Tire Pressure